cara380nm/princes/notes.md

 Marlos urnrayle is other leader.
 He is the earth prophet of elemental evil.
 Has mask encrusted with jewels.
 He is a medusa.

 Used orog's key to get downstairs.
 A bridge with gargoyles on it.
 They didn't attack when we made the triangle gesture

+Narthurm the burrow shark, Bullette was called Oggy, was the guard at B3.
+Hobgoblins called Jack, Durge, Cecil and Pete.
+Dwergurs in B5.
+B7 is where 'we' sleep.

+Miraj Vizann is in black and white robes.
+Doing things in room with dwarf statues in B8

+Norbs run keep out

+Brug's run norb is stupid